Talc-AI/search-bench/README.md

 There's a number of academic performance benchmarks for LLMs, but there are two major issues that prevent benchmarks from being useful to real product teams

-1. They're static.
-Because they leak everywhere they're easily gamed and overfit.
-Even if unintentional, static benchmarks inevitably make their way into training data.
-2. They're largely theoretical.
-They have an extremely academic focus on the theoretical limits of LLM capabilities, and reasoning.
-As a result, feedback from standards like MMLU often don't give us much information about how a product works.
+1. They're theoretical.
+Most benchmarks have an extremely academic focus on the theoretical limits of LLM capabilities and reasoning.
+As a result, feedback from standards like MMLU often don't give us much information about how a real product behaves.
 What are you supposed to do if your AI doesn't answer a MCAT question correctly?
 Do your users even care?
+2. They're static.
+Benchmarks leak everywhere and don't change, meaning they're easily gamed and overfit.
+Even if unintentional, static benchmarks inevitably make their way into training data and dilute results.

 We wanted to make a practical benchmark that focuses on every day helpfulness of these search assistants.
-Searchbench is a benchmark of realistic queries and expected answers with the goal of giving timely and tangible feedback to product teams.
+Searchbench is a benchmark that addresses these issues by:

+1. Focusing on realistic user queries and behavior over theorhetical limits.
+That means we'd rather cover common use cases like "why is my monstera turning yellow at the roots?" over artificial multistep challenges like "What was the high school mascot of the cousin of the 3rd person on the moon?"
+2. Incorporating new knowledge over time.
+Users expect timely information from their LLM products; we don't just test a model's ability to know this information, but a product's ability to incorporate it.
+Any AI that doesn't know about Taylor Swift's latest album isn't serving a lot of users.

 ## Methodology